MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bringup/battery-device-specific-method.md

 ---
 title: Battery Device-Specific Method
-description: This topic describes _DSM control method and parameters for passive thermal battery management. ms.date: 08/25/2020 ms.localizationpriority: medium
+description: This topic describes _DSM control method and parameters for passive thermal battery management. ms.date: 08/18/2021 ms.localizationpriority: medium
 ---

 # Battery Device-Specific Method

-To support the passive thermal management of the battery by the platform, Microsoft defines a \_DSM method to communicate to the platform firmware the thermal throttling limit set by the battery's thermal zone.
+To support the passive thermal management of the battery by the platform, Microsoft defines a _DSM method to communicate to the platform firmware the thermal throttling limit set by the battery's thermal zone.

 For more information, see the **Thermal zones** section in the [ACPI defined devices](acpi-defined-devices.md#thermal-zones) topic.